Oral polio vaccine

 • High efficacy: OPV induces a strong immune response in a short period.

-• Convenience: Oral administration is simple, needle-free, suitable for large-scale vaccination campaigns.
+• Convenience: Oral administration is simple, needle-free, suitable for large-scale immunization campaigns.

-• Herd immunity: Widespread vaccination reduces virus transmission within the population.
+• Herd immunity: Widespread vaccination reduces viral spread within the population.

-• Cost-effective: Lower production and distribution costs compared to injectable vaccines.
+• Cost-effective: Production and distribution costs are lower compared to injectable vaccines.

 Risks and Side Effects

-OPV is generally safe, but possible side effects include:
+OPV is generally safe, but potential side effects include:

 • Mild gastrointestinal discomfort, such as vomiting or diarrhea.